bennothommo/wn-meta-plugin/README.md

 If you wish to use this plugin to provide meta and link tags or JSON-LD block content on sites that your plugin is installed on, you can use the `\BennoThommo\Meta\Meta`, `\BennoThommo\Meta\Link` and `\BennoThommo\Meta\JsonLd` helper classes in your plugin.

-These classes can be used up until the point in which the components above are rendered in October CMS.
+These classes can be used up until the point in which the components above are rendered in Winter CMS.

 #### Meta tags